kavyagupta/kavyagupta.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Ph.D.
-Graduate specializing in the Robustness of neural networks from  Ecole CentraleSupelec, **University of Paris-Saclay** and **Thales LAS France**.
+Graduate specializing in the Robustness of neural networks from  Ecole CentraleSupelec, **University of Paris-Saclay** and funded by **Thales LAS France**.
 I was advised by Prof. Jean-Christophe Pesquet.
-My thesis revolves around Lipschitz's Analysis of Neural Networks for certified Robustness and adversarial machine learning.
+My thesis revolves around Lipschitz Constant Analysis of Neural Networks for certified Robustness and adversarial machine learning.
 I am interested in the Robustness, trustworthiness, and reliability of neural networks.

 Before moving to France, I worked at **Tata Consultancy Services Research and Innovation** (2016-2019), Kolkata, India.
 I worked in Robotics and Vision Group.
 I worked on 2D and 3D human pose estimation from monocular videos, inverse problems for removing blur in images captured from fast-moving drones, and rendering personalized realistic facial animation of an avatar using 3D Face meshes synced with audio.